sachin235/HacktoberFest101/README.md

 - To get a prize, you must make at least four approved pull/merge requests (PRs/MRs) on opted-in projects between October 1st and 31st in any time zone.
 - The first 40,000 participants (maintainers and contributors) who complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

+### Contribute to Open Source and make a valid PR to complete the HactoberFest challenge...

+## Steps for contribution

+- Fork this repository
+- Star the repo
+- Select from the open issues to work on
+- Open new issue if you feel something is missig or needs to be modified.
+- Add your details in the Contributors file
+- Commit your changes with a proper commit message
+- Make a PR (Pull Request)

+And Have Fun!!!

 ## Resources for beginners

 Some useful resources to get started: